mariohernandez/component-based-development/docs/chapter-6/integrating-components/movie-card-collection.md

    * You can find a View's machine name on the main views admin page \(/admin/structure/views\)
 3. Clear the site's caches via the Admin Menu when logged into the site, or run `lando drush cr` in the terminal.
 4. If you reload the homepage, you will not see any visual changes on the content but if you inspect the page again you will notice that Drupal is now using the newly created template suggestions.
-5. In your editor open **views-view--movie-list.html.twig** and paste the following code overriding the existing code in the template \(except for the comments as we would like to keep the comments intact\):
+5. In your editor open **views-view--movie-list.html.twig** and add the following code overriding the existing code in the template \(except for the comments as we would like to keep the comments intact\):

 {% code-tabs %}
 {% code-tabs-item title="views-view--movie-list.twig" %}